Code-Cornelius/CorAI/README.md

 ### Available version

 * *version 1.000* :  Released in September 2020.
 It was released in order for me to have a stable version that was compatible with my summer projects.
 There is still a lot to do on it.
-* *version 1.142* : Released in January 2021.
+* *version 1.142* : Released in June 2021.
 The library is better documented, and better structured.
 It is now separated in the corresponding libraries, and there are tests for most of the functions.

+One should download the latest version and add the path to it before running code.

 ### General information